-LPRC fail-safe clock remains active if clock failure detect is enabled.
+LPRC Fail-Safe Clock remains active if clock failure detect is enabled.

-The processor wakes up from Idle if at least one of the following conditions is true:
+The processor wakes up from Idle if at least one of the following conditions has occurred:

-- on any interrupt that is individually enabled (IE bit is '1') and meets the required priority level
+- any interrupt that is individually enabled (IE bit is '1') and meets the required priority level

-- on any Reset (POR, BOR, MCLR)
+- any Reset (POR, BOR, MCLR)

-- on WDT time-out
+- WDT time-out

-Upon wake-up from Idle mode, the clock is re-applied to the CPU and instruction execution begins immediately, starting with the instruction following the ${\tt PWRSAV}$ instruction.
+Upon wake-up from Idle mode, the clock is re-applied to the CPU and instruction execution begins immediately, starting with the instruction following the PWRSAV instruction.

 Any interrupt that is individually enabled (using IE bit) and meets the prevailing priority level will be able to wake-up the processor.
 The processor will process the interrupt and branch to the ISR.
-The IDLE status bit in RCON register is set upon wake-up.
+The Idle Status bit in the RCON register is set upon wake-up.

-Any Reset, other than POR, will set the Idle status bit.
+Any Reset other than POR will set the Idle Status bit.
 On a POR, the Idle bit is cleared.
 If Watchdog Timer is enabled, then the processor will wake-up from Idle mode upon WDT time-out.
 The Idle and WDTO status bits are both set.